kasacakeCZ/Hello-World/README.md

 # Hello-World
-Toto je můj první repozitář, tvořím ho v druhém ročníku v ŠSPA 1.
+This is my first repository, I create it in the 2nd year in ŠSPA 1.
 Kšpa Litoměřice